-How to Gather Feedback Without Distracting the Customer Experience
+How to Gather Feedback Without Distracting the User Experience

 We’ve all been there: you’re on a website trying to buy a product or get access to a service, when you’re bombarded by the dreaded survey questions.
 It can be exhausting and survey fatigue is real.
 Businesses must understand that your visitors are often coming to your site for a product or service to solve their problem—gathering feedback should be secondary to that.